dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 ![UEFI](https://i.imgur.com/UNkZpiy.png)

-**ConnectDrivers**: YES \(Forces .efi drivers, change to NO for faster boot times but cerain file system drivers may not load\)
+**ConnectDrivers**: YES \(Forces .efi drivers, change to NO will automatically connect added UEFI drivers.
+This is slightly faster, but not all drivers connect themselves.
+E.g. certain file system drivers may not load.\)

 **Drivers**: Add your .efi drivers here

 **Protocols**:

 * **AppleBootPolicy**: Ensures APFS compatibility on VMs or legacy Macs, not needed since we're running bare-metal
-* **ConsoleControl**: Replaces Console Control protocol with a builtin version, needed for when firmware doesn’t support text output mode
+* **ConsoleControl**: Replaces Console Control protocol with a builtin version,  set to YES otherwise you may see text output during booting instead of nice Apple logo.
+Required for most APTIO firmwares
 * **DataHub**: Reinstalls Data Hub
 * **DeviceProperties**: Ensures full compatibility on VMs or legacy Macs, not needed since we're running bare-metal